NicOudart/PyBWE/docs/PyBWE.md

 This function calls several other functions from the package, that you can call independently if needed:

 * **PyBWE.burg:** fits an AR model to a spectrum, using the Burg algorithm.

+* **PyBWE.mcov:** fits an AR model to a spectrum, using the Modified Covariance algorithm.

 * **PyBWE.ar_extrapolation:** extrapolates forward, backward or both a spectrum, given an AR model.